ATruchsess/NodeJS-Backend/README.md

 Authentication Token creation for Swagger API

-The Swagger API has a input field "Authorize" for the JWT token or Cookie to access protected endpoints.
+The Swagger API includes an "Authorize" input field where you can provide a JWT token or a cookie to access protected endpoints.
-You can generate a token using the provided generateJWTToken.js utility.
-Or Test the application with the Vue Frontend, which is more comfortable.
+While you can generate a token using the provided generateJWTToken.js utility, testing the application with the Vue.js frontend offers a more convenient experience.

 Generate a Token